masterteam-ntua/master-team-website/_pages/overview.md

             Program Goals
         </h2>
         <p>
+            While funding for biomedical research has increased exponentially in recent years, there has been no corresponding increase in the development of practical solutions to clinical needs.
+Engineering and Life Sciences graduates need advanced and interdisciplinary training towards this direction.
+The M.Sc. in Translational Engineering in Health and Medicine at the National
-            The rapidly evolving interdisciplinary field of Translational Engineering in Health and Medicine has created a demand for scientists with biomedical and basic engineering science backgrounds who will be pioneers in translating innovative technologies into commercial devices and services with a significant socioeconomic impact in the field of health.
+            Technical University of Athens (NTUA) aims to bridge that gap by preparing students to pioneer the transformation of innovative technologies into commercial devices and services with a significant socioeconomic impact in the field of health.
         </p>
         <p>
-            The interdisciplinarity and interculturalism of staff, students, and learning subjects are the key features of the
-            Master in Translational Engineering in Health and Medicine at the National Technical University of Athens.
+            The interdisciplinarity of staff, students, and learning subjects are the key features of the M.Sc. in Translational Engineering in Health and Medicine at NTUA.
             The goal of this Master's program is to provide students with:
         </p>
         <ul>